The Crab Claw Restaurant

-The Crab Claw is an independently-owned restaurant located in St. Michaels, Maryland..Initially a clam-shucking business in the 1950s, the establishment expanded to include a seafood eatery in 1965.
+The Crab Claw is an independently owned restaurant located in St. Michaels, Maryland.
+Initially a clam-shucking business in the 1950s, the establishment expanded to include a seafood eatery in 1965.

 The restaurant, a casual dining establishment, is located on the Miles River.
-The restaurant serves beer, including Crab Claw Ale, and relies heavily on Old Bay Seasoning, a local spice blend.
+They serve beer, including their own Crab Claw Ale.
+They rely heavily on Old Bay Seasoning in their food, a local spice blend.
 The skipjack H.M.
 Krentz departs from the restaurant's dock on daily excursions.